deis/deis/docs/roadmap/test_plan.rst

 -----------------------

 Automated tests do not yet extend to all cloud providers, and it is possible that manual testing could miss something.
-We will address this by adding EC2_ and other testing flavors soon.
+We will address this by adding AWS_ and other testing flavors soon.

 Resources are limited, and contention between development needs and testing